vuoro/pelimanni/README.md

 ];
 ```

-Now we can start using `scheduleMusic` to make our tracks play.
-It will take care of the timekeeping, but we will have to create our own `playNote` function.
+And now you can start using `scheduleMusic` to make our tracks play.
+It will take care of the timekeeping, but you will have to create your own `playNote` function.

 `playNote` will receive the instrument preset, note, and other data required for playing it.
 Below is a _simple_ implementation of it: it does not support polyphony (playing multiple sounds from the same instrument at once, like chords) or cleaning up unused instruments.